sharanbr/assorted_verification/OOPS/README.md

 A good example of robust code is UVM itself.
 UVM itself can be seen as a generic testbench.
 It is very rarely that we find deficiencies in UVM when we are designing our own testbench.
 Why?
-A lot of credit for this should go to OOPS that is exploited extensively in SV
+A lot of credit for this should go to OOPS constructs of SV that are exploited extensively in UVM

 Some of the important OOPS concepts are - Abstraction, Polymorphism, Inheritence & Encapsulation The repository currently contains examples of Abstraction, Polymorphism.